rayhog/aviator-jekyll-template/_api/manufacturer2.1.md

 title: Manufacturer
 position: 2.1
 type:
-description: The manufacturer is the creator of the product and in relationships between nodes the manufacturer is referred by the `HAS_A` relationship, for example,  the software product known as Microsoft Word has a manufacturer called Microsoft.
+description: The manufacturer is the creator or producer of the product.
+In relationships, CPU model, software product, and hardware product nodes have a manufacturer, which is referred to by the `HAS_A` relationship.
+For example, the Microsoft Word software product has a manufacturer named Microsoft.
 content_markdown: |-
-  The manufacturer node has many attributes; the following attributes are popular attributes:
+  The following attributes are examples of the manufactuer node attributes:
   * `manufacturer` provides the name of the manufacturer.
   * `technopedia_id` provides a unique ID.
   * `description` provides a description of the manfacturer.
   <br>

-  The manufacturer has relationships to other nodes.
   The following MATCH query returns information about the manufacturer called Microsoft.

   `MATCH (a:MANUFACTURER) WHERE a.manufacturer = "Microsoft" RETURN a`